dalinaum/kati/README.md

 kati is an experimental GNU make clone.
 The main goal of this tool is to speed-up incremental build of Android.

-## How to use for Android

-Currently, kati does not offer a faster build by itself.
-It instead converts your Makefile to a ninja file.

-### Set up kati:
+## Installing kati

+### Build kati

     % cd ~/src
     % git clone https://github.com/google/kati
     % cd kati
     % make

+All you need is `m2n`, `ckati`, `ninja` binaries on your PATH.

+### Using Homebrew

+kati for [Homebrew](http://brew.sh/) is available:

+    % brew install --HEAD homebrew/head-only/kati

+## How to use for Android

+Currently, kati does not offer a faster build by itself.
+It instead converts your Makefile to a ninja file.

-### Build Android:
+### Build Android

     % cd <android-directory>
     % source build/envsetup.sh
     % lunch <your-choice>
-    % ~/src/kati/m2n --kati_stats  # Use --goma if you are a Googler.
+    % m2n --kati_stats  # Use --goma if you are a Googler.
     % ./ninja.sh

-You need ninja in your $PATH.

 ## More usage examples